UW-Fox Valley Foundation

 Dr. Charles Russell Clayton

-Charles Russell Clayton attended the University of Wisconsin – Fox Valley from 2008 to 2009.
+Charles Russell Clayton attended the Fox Cities campus from 2008 to 2009.
 He graduated with a Bachelor’s Degree from Texas A&M University in 1975 and a Master’s Degree in Business Administration from the University of Chicago in 1998.

 After 30 years in the oil and gas industry as an accomplished executive, Russ retired to pursue a medical education.
 At age 52, he returned to college and medical school to gather the necessary classes to become a practicing physician.
 With over 90 hours of prerequisites and seven years later, Russ entered the University of Sint Eustatius School of Medicine in the Dutch Antilles and graduated in 2013.
 His passion to practice as a family physician in a small underserved community was realized when Aspirus Family Medicine Residency Program in Wausau, Wisconsin accepted his residency.
 Russ’s interest in medicine is about service and caring for people, with an emphasis in elder care.

 Russ has been married to his wife, Carol, for 42 years.
 They have two children and four granddaughters.
 Throughout their married life, his family has been extremely supportive while he traveled for 20 years visiting and working in 42 different countries, residing in Europe, Africa, and Central Asia.
 He had a stellar career in growing, transforming, restructuring and turning around global businesses with Allis-Chalmers, Dresser-Rand and Emhart Teknologies.